datatrail-jhu/08_data/manuscript/03_internet.md

 {format: png}
 ![SelectorGadget icon](https://docs.google.com/presentation/d/1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg/export/png?id=1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg&pageid=g3d5b27bb5d_0_0)

-#### Chromebook Data Science Example
+#### Cloud-based Data Science Example

-Similar to the example above, what if you were interested in knowing all the courses in the Chromebook Data Science Course Set?
+Similar to the example above, what if you were interested in knowing all the courses in the Cloud-based Data Science Course Set?
 Sure, you could go to our [website](http://jhudatascience.org/chromebookdatascience/curriculum.html) and copy and paste each one into a Google Sheet.
 But, that's not very fun!

 Alternatively, you could write and run a few lines of code and get all the information that way!
 We'll do that in the example below.